The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] „Stejně líbezně, pane nadporučíku,“ ozval se plukovník Schröder, „píše o vás též týdeník v Királyhidě a potom prešburské listy.
 To vás ale už nebude zajímat, poněvadž je to na jedno kopyto.
 Politicky dá se to odůvodnit, poněvadž my Rakušané, ať jsme Němci, nebo Češi, jsme proti Maďarům přece jen ještě hodně...

-Komárom Evening News (Komáromi Estilap) has probably never existed under this name although several newspapers have been published in Komárom throughout the years.
+(Komáromi Estilap) has probably never existed under this name although several newspapers have been published in Komárom throughout the years.
 One of them was Komáromi Ujság, a weekly that appeared from 1914 to 1919 and concentrated on local news.
-Politically it was classed as moderate.
-The fact that the author here used a Czech name for a Hungarian newspaper indicates that he didn't have any particular publication in mind.
-This as opposed to Pester Lloyd and the other three newspapers that he named explicitly and correctly in the original language.
+Politically it was classified as moderate.
+The fact that the author here used a Czech name for a Hungarian newspaper indicates that he did not have any particular publication in mind.
+This is in contrast to Pester Lloyd and the other three newspapers, which he named explicitly and correctly in the original language.

 Quote(s) from the novel